-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Chabot-Las Positas Community College District (the "District") Measure B General Obligation Bonds (the "Bond Fund") as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise the District's Measure B General Obligation Bonds financial statements, and have issued our report thereon dated November 28, 2018.
-The financial statements present only the District's Measure B Bond Fund and do not purport to, and do not, present fairly the financial position of the District, as of June 30, 2018, and the changes in its financial position for the year then ended.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Measure B General Obligation Bonds (the "Bonds") activity of Chabot-Las Positas Community College District (the "District") as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the District's Measure B General Obligation Bonds activity financial statements, and have issued our report thereon dated December 5, 2022.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the District's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control over Measure B Bond Fund financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the District's internal control over financial reporting for the Bond Fund.
+In planning and performing our audit of the financial statements, we considered the District's internal control over Measure B General Obligation Bonds activity financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the District's internal control.